-SEAC staff works with national park units of the Southeast Region, spanning from Louisiana to Kentucky to Florida, Puerto Rico, and the Virgin islands, to interpret the cultural resources of the National Parks themselves as components of our national heritage.
-We work with artists, writers, and educators to ensure high quality cultural heritage interpretation programs and products, and provide cultural heritage education and outreach guidance within the NPS Southeast Region for parks, partners, and the public.
-SEAC works closely with NPS staff, including interpretive rangers, resource management, maintenance, law enforcement, and administration to showcase the archaeology and cultural heritage in their park.
+SEAC staff work with national park units of the Southeast Region, spanning from Louisiana to Kentucky to Florida, Puerto Rico, and the Virgin islands, to interpret the cultural resources of the National Parks themselves as components of our national heritage.

-SEAC also participates in the National Park Service’s Teacher-Ranger-Teacher program, where teachers come to SEAC and work with our staff to develop school curricula that uses archeology to help teach core social science, history, math, and natural science concepts to students.
+SEAC also participates in the National Park Service’s Teacher-Ranger-Teacher program, where teachers come to the Center and work with our staff, developing school curricula that uses archeology to help teach core social sciences, history, math, and natural science concepts to students.
 Make sure to check out our Junior Archeologist Program!